United Auto Workers strikes spread to Chicago and Lansing as 7,000 more workers join the picket line

-DETROIT (AP) — The United Auto Workers union says its two-week strike against Detroit automakers will spread to 7,000 more workers at a Ford plant in Chicago and a General Motors assembly factory near Lansing, Michigan.
+DETROIT (AP) — The United Auto Workers expanded its two-week strikes against Detroit automakers Friday, adding 7,000 workers at a Ford plant in Chicago and a General Motors assembly factory near Lansing, Michigan.

 The GM plant in Delta Township, near Lansing, makes large crossover SUVs such as the Chevrolet Traverse and Buick Enclave.
-A nearby metal parts stamping plant will remain open, Fain said.
+A nearby metal parts stamping plant with 300 workers will remain open, Fain said.

 The Chicago Ford plant makes the Ford Explorer and Explorer Police Interceptors, as well as the Lincoln Aviator SUV.
 The Explorer interceptor is the nation's top selling police vehicle.

-Fain said union bargainers are still talking to all three companies.
-“I’m still very hopeful that we can reach a deal that reflects the incredible sacrifices and contributions that our members have made over the last decade,” he said.
+Fain said union bargainers are still talking to all three companies, and he's hopeful they can reach deals.

 Stellantis, he said, made significant progress "moments” before the Facebook Live broadcast by agreeing to unspecified cost-of-living pay raises, the right not to cross a picket line and the right to strike over plant closures.